 heard the issues: Over the last year the League has been plagued with

-controversy, member discontent, and the recent resignation of its CEO.
-The Board
+of one of their own), and the recent resignation of its CEO.
+Members in our

 more difficult for the League to do the work necessary to realize the goals of its